ZacharieALES/porta-java/README.md

 2 - String getInequalities(): this method is used to create a string which contains all the formulation inequalities thanks to the method AbstractFormulationGenerator.getInequalities().

-Example of getInequalities() method implementation for the knapsack problem:

-	public String getInequalities() throws UnknownVariableName {
+	/* Example of getInequalities() method implementation for the knapsack problem */ public String getInequalities() throws UnknownVariableName {

 	  /* Remarks: